Roblox adds instant text translation using AI, plans to apply the tech to voice chat

 While the translation tool will continue to be refined via a user feedback tool that will allow users to suggest more accurate translations, Roblox also plans to apply a similar idea to other areas of the game.
 That includes experimenting with automatic translation of voice chat, with the ambition being to recreate the rhythm, tone and emotion of a speaker while being translated in close to real-time.
 The developers also said they were looking at applying the instant translation to images, textures and 3D models seen in-game.

-“The ability for people to have seamless, natural conversations in their native languages brings us closer to our goal of connecting a billion people with optimism and civility,” said Roblox’s chief technology officer Daniel Sturma.
+“The ability for people to have seamless, natural conversations in their native languages brings us closer to our goal of connecting a billion people with optimism and civility,” said Roblox’s chief technology officer Daniel Sturman.